test-stack/cheese/docs/introduction/motivation.md

 # Motivation

 All startups or a big companies begin sooner or later require quality assurance of their product.
 Always starts the same way - the creation of the first test (always wrong), setting up a test environment and tools, later on infrastructure and a way evaluation method and log management.

+It's a waste of effort, because **everything is already exist**.

+From the beginning the company doesn't know what all needs and comes on gradually.
+It's a very long way and very expensive.
+On the way is a very much blind trails.

+## We can start with checklist